mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/hunting-license/index.md

 >
 ```

-There's a bunch of extra questions to guide us that weren't in the provided
+There's a bunch of extra questions to guide us.
-binary.

 In the [Properties](#properties) section, we found that the file was an ELF
 binary.